alexechoi/whatsapp-bridge/README.md

 - `sender`: Message sender
 - `content`: Message content
 - `timestamp`: Message timestamp
-- `is_from_me`: Boolean indicating if message was sent by this client
+- `is_from_me`: Boolean indicating if the message was sent by this client
 - `media_type`: Type of media (if any)
 - `filename`: Original filename (for media)
 - Additional media metadata fields